 "My son has been healthy his whole life," said Brenda Asbury.
 "For him to be in critical condition is (unbelievable).
 I just want some answers."

-Page 2 of 2 - She said she didn't know the 23-year-old man who lived on South Seventh Street in Ponca City and who reportedly called for an ambulance for her son.
+She said she didn't know the 23-year-old man who lived on South Seventh Street in Ponca City and who reportedly called for an ambulance for her son.